arminbiere/cadical/README.md

 which also contains a test suite (use './run-regression.sh').

-A plain stable source release can be found on
+A plain stable source release can eventually be found at

   http://fmv.jku.at/cadical

 Armin Biere
-Do 25.
-Aug 03:14:03 CEST 2016
+So 4.
+Sep 12:43:12 CEST 2016